The Road to Fully Autonomous Vehicles

-Road rage?
+Road Rage?
 What Road Rage?

 We all experience road rage at some point in our lives.
 Whether you’re usually the culprit or on the receiving end of it, those days will be gone.
 Computers won’t do tailgating, and they don’t have middle fingers.
-That means a lot less of this.
+That means a lot less of aggression like this.

-Freedom for Disabled and Elderly
+Freedom for the Disabled and Elderly

 Driverless cars will allow for disabled and those less mobile to get around easier and comfortably.
 Driverless cars mean more freedom and less dependence on other people or forms of transport.

-Police Time Better Spent
+Police Time can be Better Spent